September 4, 2025

 I’ve also had moments when AI tools didn’t quite nail it.
 For example, the speaker view sometimes switches a little late, which can look off in certain video parts.
 And while the text-based editing is fantastic, there’s a bit of a learning curve to understand how it affects the timeline.

 Another thing worth mentioning is rendering time.
 There were instances where I had to wait longer than expected for a video to process, especially if I’d made significant edits.
-It’s not a dealbreaker, but it can be frustrating if you’re on a tight schedule.
+G2 reviews echo this point, saying it's not a dealbreaker, but heavy edits can definitely add to the wait.

 “My only complaint about Riverside.fm is on the editing side.
 I am an audio engineer and videographer, so I edit all of our episodes outside Riverside.fm to ensure I can use certain audio/visual tools.
 I have noticed that the HQ exported the version of the audio/video files.
 There is significant drifting.
 What I mean by this is that over time, the audio no longer matches the video, and the words do not align with the lips.
 This is a struggle to edit (not impossible), but it makes the process a little more laborious.
 Not a deal breaker by any means, though.”